 Food Technology UNIT ATAR

 Board Developed Course 2 А

-Prerequisites: Nil Exclusions: Year 12 Stude ents must c omplete
+Prerequisites: Nil Exclusions: Year 12 Stude ents must co omplete

 the Year 11 course to a sa tisfactory st andard to

-be eligible for HSC studies s in this area a.
+be eligible for HSC studies in this area a.

 Cost: \$100 Major Project: No

-Course Description:

-Students will develop knowledge and underst

-consumption of food, the nature of food and

-importance of food to health and its impact on

-analysing and communicating food issues, food preparation and the design ı, implemen tation and

-evaluation of solutions to food situations.
+Course Description: Students will develop knowledge and unders consumption of food, the nature of food an importance of food to health and its impact o analysing and communicating food issues, food evaluation of solutions to food situations. d human nutrition and an n society.
+Skills will be deve appreciati loped in re on of the searching,

-It is mandatory that students undertake practical activities in this course.

-Main Topics Covered: The Year 11 course covers:

-Food Availability and Selection
+It is mandatory that students undertake practica Main Topics Covered: The Year 11 course covers: • Food Availability and Selection • Food Quality • Nutrition

-Food Quality

-Nutrition

-The Year 12 course covers:

-The Australian Food Industry

-Food Manufacture

-Food Product Development

-Contemporary Food Issues in Nutrition
+The Year 12 course covers: The Australian Food Industry Food Manufacture Food Product Development Contemporary Food Issues in Nutrition f experimentation Students will also b

-A fee applies to cover the cost of ingredients of e required

-to supply their own ingredients for some practica a activities during each yea II.
+A fee applies to cover the cost of ingredients o to supply their own ingredients for some practic e required

 Course Requirements:

 No specific requirements.

 External Assessment:

 A three hour written examination.